romankuvshanov/romankuvshanov/README.md

 - I am a frontend developer from Tyumen.
 - I usually write in JS/React/Python
+- Have a look at my projects as a portfolio bellow in a pinned section
 - You can contact me via e-mail (romankuvshanov.work@gmail.com) or telegram ([@romankuvshanov_work](https://t.me/romankuvshanov_work))

 ## My current stack